 Sovereign Immunity.
 Notwithstanding anything in this Agreement to the contrary, neither the Office nor the State of Iowa waives any immunity defenses (including sovereign immunity, governmental immunity, immunity based on the Eleventh Amendment to the Constitution of the United States, or otherwise) or any other defenses available to either by entering into this Agreement, and specifically retains and reserves all immunity defenses.

 Attorney’s Fees and Expenses.
-In the event Grantee defaults on any of its obligations under this Agreement, Grantee shall pay to the Office all costs and expenses (including the reasonable value of time of the Attorney General’s Office and the costs, expenses and attorney fees of other counsel retained by or on behalf of the State of Iowa) incurred by the Office or the State of Iowa in enforcing this Agreement or any of its rights and remedies with respect thereto.
+In the event either Party defaults on any of its obligations under this Agreement, the defaulting Party shall pay to the non-defaulting Party all costs and expenses (including the reasonable value of time of the Attorney General’s Office and the costs, expenses and attorney fees of other counsel retained by or on behalf of the non-defaulting Party) incurred by the non-defaulting Party in enforcing this Agreement or any of its rights and remedies with respect thereto.

 Conflicts of Interest.
 Grantee represents, warrants, and covenants that no relationship exists or will exist during the term of the Agreement between Grantee, Grantee Contractors, or Grantee Personnel and the Office or the State of Iowa that is or may constitute a conflict of interest or the appearance of impropriety.
 To the extent applicable, the provisions of Iowa Code Chapter 68B shall apply to this Agreement, and Grantee, Grantee Contractors, and Grantee Personnel shall not engage in any conduct or permit any third party from engaging in any conduct that would violate that chapter.